opawg/podcast-prefixes/README.md

 * `prefixprivacyurl`: a website link (escaped) that links to the privacy policy of the podcast prefix company.

+* `notes`: freeform detail about how the 'tracking' and 'dynamicaudio' values were decided upon.

 ## Code sample

 Podnews uses this: